madewhatnow/IKEA-Hacks/SKOGSTA-bench/index.md

 ## Fix the shelf board

+Place the shelf board on the L brackets, make sure it's symmetric (aka 'flush with the ends of the bench').

 If your L-brackets have holes, feel free to drill/screw through them into the board.
 The ones we had available unfortunately hadn't, and were a bit whimpy.
 Putting for screws into them horizontally through the legs fixed that problem.
 Obviously we pre-drilled holes to prevent the legs from splitting.